Sage/ez-streams/README.md

 You have complete freedom to organize your read and write calls: you can read several items, combine them and write only one result, you can read one item, split it and write several results, you can drop data that you don't want to transfer, or inject additional data with extra writes, etc.

 Also, you are not limited to reading with the `read(_)` call, you can use any API available on a reader, even another transform.
-For example, here is the code for a simple CSV parser:
+For example, here is how you can implement a simple CSV parser:

 ``` javascript
 var csvParser = function(_, reader, writer) {